christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdSetExternalSubtitleWithResult:(NXError)result

-An asynchronous *forward* operation has completed.
+An asynchronous *forward* operation has been completed.

 > **Deprecated** There is currently no API in the NexPlayer iOS SDK that implements the forward command, and this event can therefore never occur.
 It may be supported in future versions, so you should not write code
 > that processes this event at present (otherwise that code may break in the future).